-In 2019, we acquired a 50% equity interest in Circle, and we have made \$27.0 million in capital contributions through June 30, 2022.
-In addition, we intend to contribute up to an additional \$6.0 million in the remainder of 2022 for working capital needs.
+In 2019, we acquired a 50% equity interest in Circle, and we have made \$31.0 million in capital contributions through September 30, 2022.
+We intend to contribute up to an additional \$2.0 million in the remainder of 2022 for working capital needs.
 Circle launched its broadcast network on January 1, 2020, with sixteen original shows and two major distribution partnerships.
-As of July 2022, Circle is available to more than 70% of U.S. television households via over-the-air and cable television and is available through multiple online streaming services covering over 193 million monthly average users.
+As of October 2022, Circle is available to more than 70% of U.S. television households via over-the-air and cable television and is available through multiple online streaming services covering over 193 million monthly average